 At Key Stage 3 and Key Stage 4 the curriculum conforms to the National Curriculum programmes of study and all other statutory requirements.
 There are clear and diverse pathways through from Key Stage 3 to Key Stage 4.

-Our curriculum has been developed to meet the requirements of current national guidelines and our commitment to the provision of a wide range of subjects, including breadth in our modern languages and vocational choices.
-Mixed ability grouping has recently been introduced for most subjects in Key Stage 3.
+Our curriculum has been developed to meet the requirements of current national guidelines and our commitment to the provision of a wide range of subjects, including breadth in our modern languages.

 We cover the following subjects: